jpcsp/jpcsp/README.txt

 			   [What's new (changelog)]
 ...............................................................................
 ...............................................................................
+JPCSP v0.7 (????????):

+-> Added Game Pad support;

+-> Major performance improvements in the graphic processing (see new Video options);

+-> Automatic decoding of stereo ATRAC3+ audio using SonicStage;

+-> Rendering of fonts using "sceFont".
+OpenSource fonts are provided as a replacement for the PSP fonts.
+But the PSP original fonts can be used for maximal compatibility;

+-> Automatic decryption of encrypted EBOOT.BIN and PGD files.
+   Savedata files can also be loaded/saved in an encrypted form, like on a real PSP;

+-> Added the configuration of regional settings under "Options" > "Configuration" > "Region";

+-> Draft implementation for the support of Video UMDs;

+-> A lot of compatibility improvements in almost of the PSP modules.

 JPCSP v0.6 (September 18, 2010):

 -> Included compilation of several "Allegrex" instructions in dynarec for a